weeyin83/Lab-Deployment-in-Azure/Tutorials/azure-migrate.md

 * On the Discover screen ensure you select **Physical or other** from the type of servers you are discovering
 * Input a name for your appliance and select **Generate Key**, make sure you don't leave this page until the key is generated
 * Take a copy of your project key and store it somewhere safe, you need this later on
-* Next you need to download the Azure Migrate appliance, download the .zip file as displayed onto the server you have just built
+* Next you need to download the Azure Migrate appliance.
+Displayed on the page should be a download button, ensure you  download the .zip file as displayed onto the server you have just built.

 ### Install the Azure Migrate appliance
-* Once the .zip file has downloaded, be sure to unzip it before carrying on
+* Once the .zip file has downloaded, be sure to **unzip** it before carrying on
-* The first step you can carry out to verify the security of the file downloaded.
-Official information can be found [here](https://learn.microsoft.com/azure/migrate/tutorial-discover-physical#verify-security)
+* You can follow the official documentation to verify the security of the file you have just downloaded.
+The steps and verification process can be found [here](https://learn.microsoft.com/azure/migrate/tutorial-discover-physical#verify-security)
-* Launch PowerShell on the server with administrative (elevated) privilege
+* Launch **PowerShell** on the server with administrative (elevated) privilege
 * Change the PowerShell directory to the folder where the contents have been extracted from the downloaded zipped file
 * Run the command **.\AzureMigrateInstaller.ps1**
-* Select from the scenario, cloud, and connectivity options to deploy an appliance with the desired configuration.
+* You will be prompted to answer certain questions.
 Within this example you want to select:
       - Physical Servers
       - Azure Public cloud
       - Default (public endpoint)